andrewdisley/realchange-cms/hugo/content/_index.md

     **healthier**

-    If will all work together, you can make a difference in supporting people who are homeless or at risk of homelessness in Doncaster.
+    If will all work together, you can help make a difference in supporting people who are homeless or at risk of homelessness in the borough.

     - - -